Back to All Events

 To kick-off the meeting, fellows reported on notable AI policy updates from the United States and India over a working breakfast.
 The cohort then visited the State Department to brief senior officials on their research that spanned a wide range of AI and public policy issues, including AI safety, infrastructure buildout, AI security, large language models, semiconductors and geopolitics, as well as workforce development and bilateral cooperation.

-After lunch, the fellows discussed the geopolitics of AI with a panel of DC-based technology experts.
-The day culminated with a public program on “Shaping U.S.-India AI Cooperation”, which highlighted key areas for bilateral cooperation under the new U.S. AI Action Plan and concluded with the launch of the U.S.-India AIFP Edited Volume: “Shaping U.S.-India AI Cooperation: Insights from the Inaugural U.S.-India AI Fellowship Program”.
+After a discussion on current U.S.-India relations with the Deputy Chief of Mission of the Indian Embassy in Washington, the fellows met with a panel of DC-based technology experts to explore the geopolitics of AI.
+The day culminated with a public program on “Shaping U.S.-India AI Cooperation”, which highlighted key areas for bilateral cooperation under the new U.S. AI Action Plan and concluded with the launch of the AIFP Edited Volume: “Shaping U.S.-India AI Cooperation: Insights from the Inaugural U.S.-India AI Fellowship Program”, a collection of essays that represents the research and recommendations the AI fellows produced over the course of the one-year fellowship.

 Speakers: